individual independent project | 2021

 * Estimated.
 2020 US Census data for census tracts 113.01 and 113.02: area bounded by Atherton St, Vairo Blvd, and Interstate 99.

-8 Extrapolation from current service levels on Vairo Blvd with 26,335 new rides7 from Northland residents:
+8 Extrapolation from current Vairo Blvd service levels to the N Atherton corridor with 26,335 new daily rides7 from Northland residents:

 |Weekday Peak Service||Weekday Daytime Service|